Men Can Also Suffer from Postpartum Depression

 The symptoms of paternal depression may be different than maternal depression.
 Instead of crying, there may be more feelings of anger and frustration.
 Depression may show up as feeling irritable, impulsive, or struggling to feel happy about their situation or events around them.
 “It’s a lot more likely that fathers suffering from depression turn to substance use, become violent at home, and even request that their partner refrain from breast feeding or breast pumping” explains Kyle Miner, a psychologist at Academized and Paper Fellows.

 Screening for paternal depression isn’t as widespread as maternal depression, but it’s gaining in awareness and importance in recent years.
-It’s recommended that mothers are routinely screened for symptoms of depression throughout their pregnancy as well as at 1, 2, 4, and 6 months post childbirth using tools like a screening depression scale.
-Fathers are starting to be screened as well using the same tools in order to identify depression signs early to get the right support and treatment.
-It’s just as important for men to receive treatment for depression as it is for women so they can contribute positively to the family’s welfare and child development.
+It’s recommended that mothers are routinely screened for symptoms of depression.
+Screenings should be throughout their pregnancy as well as at 1, 2, 4, and 6 months post childbirth, using tools like a screening depression scale.
+Fathers are starting to be screened as well using the same tools.
+This helps identify depression signs early to get the right support and treatment.
+It’s just as important for men to receive treatment for depression as it is for women.
+Men want and need to be able to contribute positively to the family’s welfare and child development.
 Treatment may include such options as therapy, antidepressant medication, and community support groups.

-It’s important that you speak to a health care professional, your doctor, nurse, or other health care provider because they are well-versed in depression faced by new mothers and fathers and can provide options to you to set you on the right path.
-What’s important to remember is that it’s normal for either parent to feel depression when a new baby is born, and it’s in no way a reflection on your parenting.
+It’s important that you speak to a health care professional, doctor, nurse, or other health care provider.
+They are well-versed in depression faced by new mothers and fathers and can provide options to you to set you on the right path.
+What’s important to remember is that it’s normal for either parent to feel depression when a new baby is born.
+It’s in no way a reflection on your parenting.
 Identifying these feelings and seeking treatment means that you have your family’s best interests at heart.
 Don’t suffer in silence, but seek help from those around you.

 Guest Writer Bio